rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 #### Main 1.0 - New Computer w/Windows 10 - First Boot

-***You may skip this section if you already have a computer you can log in as the administrator by Windows default startup that would be username=User with no password***
+***You may skip this section if you already have a computer you can log in as the administrator.***

+If you aquired this computer as new - the first boot will take you through creating the first administrator account.
+If you received a preowned computer it will likely already have an administrator account and boot directly in to it.
+Typically the account is named something like "User"

 Here we assume a brand new computer with Windows pre-installed.